-Fujitsu: As part of its own digital transformation, Fujitsu is using its RunMyProcess platform to streamline and control self-service procurement processes with suppliers, for example, for corporate mobile devices and contracts.
-This work is providing an easy-to-use storefront for ordering phones, contracts and accessories for staff, removing significant manual authorisation and approval processes and automating the end-to-end fulfilment of orders across Fujitsu and its suppliers.
+Fujitsu: As part of its own digital transformation, Fujitsu is using its RunMyProcess® platform to streamline and control self-service procurement processes with suppliers, for example, for corporate mobile devices and contracts.
+This work is providing an easy-to-use storefront for ordering phones, contracts and accessories for staff, removing significant manual authorization and approval processes and automating the end-to-end fulfilment of orders across Fujitsu and its suppliers.

-A large retail bank: Hardware decommissioning can be a huge burden in a large, regulated organisation, requiring strong control and record keeping to maintain compliance.
+A large retail bank: Hardware decommissioning can be a huge burden in a large, regulated organization, requiring strong control and record keeping to maintain compliance.
 Fujitsu used process orchestration to automate around 45,000 decommissioning processes a year, significantly reducing processing time, eliminating errors caused by manual rekeying and saving environmental and physical storage costs through an end-to-end electronic record.

-A luxury goods provider: Fujitsu used its process orchestration to integrate different service management platforms to create a unified view of incidents across a complex and geographically distributed multi-source arrangement.
-By enabling the customer and all three suppliers to see the same information in real time, it accelerated the resolution of errors and eliminated the need for challenging daily synchronisation calls that consumed significant management time and attention.
+A luxury goods provider: Fujitsu used its process orchestration to integrate different service management platforms to create a unified view of incidents across a complex and geographically distributed multisource arrangement.
+By enabling the customer and all three suppliers to see the same information in real time, it accelerated the resolution of errors and eliminated the need for challenging daily synchronization calls that consumed significant management time and attention.

-- Good automation will not fix a poor process.
-Transform and integrate your processes from end to end to deliver better outcomes. - Be adventurous with your targets.
-It is possible to automate entire workflows, achieving business outcomes without any human intervention.
+Good automation will not fix a poor process.
+Transform and integrate your processes from end to end to deliver better outcomes.